 Tables

 Table 1.
 Location and characteristics of study sites.
 The lakes included in this time series are small, humic bog lakes in the boreal region near Minocqua, Wisconsin, USA.
 They range in depth from 2 to 21.5 meters and encompass a range of water column mixing frequencies (termed regimes).
 Dimictic lakes mix twice per year, typically in fall and spring, while polymictic lakes can mix more than twice throughout the spring, summer, and fall.
-Meromictic lakes have no recorded mixing events. pH was measured in 2007, while nutrient data was measured in 2008 (with the exceptions of FB, WS, and HK, measured in 2007).
+Meromictic lakes have no recorded mixing events. pH was measured in 2007, while nutrient data was measured in 2008 (with the exceptions of FB, WS, and HK, measured in 2007); both measurements were taken concurrently with the bacterial biomass collection from the same water sample.
+Standard deviations for DOC/DIC are reported in parentheses.
 When two values are present in a single box, the first represents the epilimnion value and the second represents the hypolimnion value.